Draught proofing windows? 9 simple and cheap ways to stop draughts

-1. Apply self-adhesive draught strips
+1. Buy self-adhesive draught strips to apply yourself

 One of the best-known and most commonly used methods for draught proofing windows is to attach weather seals or weather stripping between the windows and their frames and this is most certainly a technique worth considering when looking at how to insulate your house.